UNDERSTANDING THE ISSUE

 Milwaukee has been deemed the "Harvard for Pimps"

 Selah Freedom is here to equip parents to protect their children from sex trafficking.
 Take a look at the below for resources protecting and educating your kids.
-Also, take a look at A Back-To-School Series on Human Trafficking, a terrific resource for kids of all ages.

 Did you know that your child's cell phone is set by default to allow pornography, explicit content and that even Siri can be a portal to predators and dangerous content on the web?
 Check out how you can set parental control on your iPhone or Android.